 What Is A Model Home?

-A model home is a property intended to show off the work of a builder to prospective buyers looking to live in a particular real estate subdivision or development.
-This type of house is specifically designed to appeal to a buyer’s interests, as they often contain many popular wishlist items like a larger and more open floor plan, granite countertops in the kitchen, high-quality appliances and luxurious flooring.
+A model home is a show property, similar to a showroom, intended to display the work of a builder to prospective buyers looking to live in a particular subdivision or development.
+This type of house can come in a number of popular styles and is specifically designed to appeal to a buyer’s interests.
+Model homes often contain many popular wish list items, like a larger and more open floor plan, granite countertops in the kitchen, high-quality appliances and luxurious flooring.

-While the purpose of a model home is primarily to sell other, similar properties in a builder’s development, these properties themselves can also sometimes be made available to interested buyers.
+While the purpose of a model home is primarily to sell other, similar properties in a builder’s development, these properties themselves can also sometimes be made available for interested buyers to purchase.